Editor’s note: This story was previously published in June 2019. It has since been updated and republished.

 These facilities have the capacity to produce 1,248 megawatts of power and 49% of its annual cash flow along with natural gas-fired power generation that delivers 47% of its annual cash flow with hydroelectric facilities providing the rest.

 TransAlta Renewables is in the process of strengthening its balance sheet.
 Over the past two years, it has cut CAD$900 million of its debt, which should result in the company’s free cash flow doubling over the next three years.

 The company currently pays a 1.95% monthly dividend, so by buying the parent, you’re giving yourself a little more safety but a much lower dividend yield.
 Although there are risks to owning Canada’s largest generator of wind power, if you’re an aggressive investor, I’d go with RNW.

-This is probably the least sexy stock you could buy in the renewable energy sector, but Enviva Partners (NYSE:EVA) is a good one nonetheless.
+This is probably the least sexy renewable energy stocks to buy in the sector, but Enviva Partners (NYSE:EVA) is a good one nonetheless.

 Eviva is the world’s largest producer of wood pellets, producing over three million metric tons each year from seven plants in the Southeastern part of the U.S. The pellets themselves are sold to utilities in the U.K. and Europe that use them in place of coal to produce a cleaner electricity source.

 Thanks to wood pellet businesses in the south like Enviva, greenhouse gas emissions have been reduced (PDF), forests are growing and jobs have been created, providing a trio of benefits that are hard to beat.

 Enviva has long-term supply contracts that provide stable cash flows.
 If you’re an income investor, Enviva is a very safe way to meet your annual income requirements.

 Renewable Energy Group (NASDAQ:REGI) is another simple yet attractive business turning vegetable oils and animal fats into diesel fuel.